rachelorey/Scheduling-Conflicts-in-Congress/README.md

 ## Notes and Usage

-Due to rate limiting on government websites, the data collection process may take several hours.
+Tthe data collection process may take several hours.
 To run the analysis quickly, pre-loaded CSV files from the initial data collection are used in the analysis notebook.

 ## Methodology